datacamp-content-public/courses-spoken-lanuage-processing-in-python/chapter1.md

 with ______ as source:
   noisy_support_call_audio = recognizer.record(source)

-# Transcribe the speech from the clean support call
+# Transcribe the speech from the noisy support call
 recognizer.recognize_google(______)
 ```